MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 The following versions of SQL Server Enterprise & Standard Edition are supported for an existing installation of System Center Operations Manager version to host Reporting Server, Operational, Data Warehouse, and ACS database:

-- SQL Server 2017 and Cumulative Updates as detailed [here](https://techcommunity.microsoft.com/t5/sql-server-blog/announcing-the-modern-servicing-model-for-sql-server/ba-p/385594)
+- SQL Server 2017 with the latest available update as available [here](/troubleshoot/sql/releases/download-and-install-latest-updates#sql-server-2017)
-- SQL Server 2016 and Service Packs as detailed [here](/lifecycle/products/?terms=SQL+Server+2016)
+- SQL Server 2017 with the latest available update as available [here](/troubleshoot/sql/releases/download-and-install-latest-updates#sql-server-2016)

 ::: moniker-end

 ::: moniker range=">=sc-om-2019"

-Before upgrading SQL Server, see [upgrade information for 2017](upgrade-sqlserver-2017-opsmgr.md) and [upgrade information for SQL 2019](upgrade-sqlserver-2019-operations-manager.md).
+Before upgrading SQL Server, see [upgrade information for 2017+](upgrade-sqlserver-2017-opsmgr.md) and [upgrade information for SQL 2019](upgrade-sqlserver-2019-operations-manager.md).

 ::: moniker-end

 ::: moniker range="sc-om-1807"

-Before upgrading to SQL Server 2017, see [upgrade information for 2017](upgrade-sqlserver-2017-opsmgr.md).
+Before upgrading to SQL Server 2017, see [upgrade information for 2017+](upgrade-sqlserver-2017-opsmgr.md).

 ::: moniker-end